 Expungements are not available until a person has competed their sentence entirely.
 This requires more than just finishing up any jail time that was ordered.
 It also includes the completion of any probation as well.
 Often, a person could face substantial probation even though they do not spend much time behind bars.

-There is also a time requirement.
 A person may not seek an expungement the moment they complete their sentence.
 The amount of time a person must wait depends on the specific type of criminal offense involved.
 This varies, as a DWI could be a misdemeanor, gross misdemeanor, or felony.
 A person must wait for two years following a misdemeanor to seek an expungement.
 For gross misdemeanors, that time limit is years.

 Consider an example.
 A person was arrested and convicted of a gross misdemeanor DWI.
 That person was sentenced to 30 days in jail and year of probation.
 The person must complete the 30 days in jail and then finish the year of probation before the time limit begins to run.
 Once probation is complete, this individual would have to wait an additional four years to file their petition.
 Additionally, they must also avoid any new criminal offenses while waiting for the expungement.